 NT PARKS RENT MONEY PROJECT

-The Northern Territory government handed 16 parks, conservation areas and historic reserves in our region back to their traditional owners.
+The Northern Territory government has handed 16 parks, conservation areas and historic reserves in our region back to their traditional owners.
 In return, they granted 99-year leases over all locations so they could jointly manage them with the government.

 In 2010 our council resolved that all rent, camping fees and other income generated from the parks be used for community benefit.
 We have helped the traditional owners to establish adaptable governance arrangements and to plan and implement activities aimed at achieving broad social, cultural and economic benefits.